nilleb/ccguard/docs/how to integrate ccguard in your CircleCI job.md

 ## Limitations

 At the moment, [CircleCI does not expose the base branch of the PR being processed](https://ideas.circleci.com/ideas/CCI-I-894). ccguard assumes then that the base branch is `origin/master`, and determines which reference to use on the base of the common history between `HEAD` and `origin/master`.
-If you wish to use a different base branch, you can use the parameter `--target-branch`.
-Ping me whenever the idea gets approved or you have a better idea about how to proceed.
+As pointed out by a comment on the Idea, a transitory solution would be to use [this orb](https://github.com/NarrativeScience/circleci-orb-ghpr), specifying `--target-branch ${GITHUB_PR_BASE_BRANCH:-origin/master}`.
+The two sample workflows include it.
+Otherwise, you could adopt a more aggressive behavior `--target-branch HEAD` that compares the current CC to the previous commit.

 ## Common